Nu-SCPTheme/scipnet/README.md

 If you would like to run the test suite, omit the `--production` flag from `npm i` and then run `make test`.

-Note: Compilation may fail if you do not have some form of `sed` installed in your shell.

 ## Compatibility

 Portability was taken into account during design.
 At a minimum, Scipnet should work functionally on any browser that supports ECMAScript 5.
 This includes: